mikeygio10/FastTransfer/README.md

 # FastTransfer

+This plugin aims to provide a compatibility layer for old plugins that used to depend on FastTransfer.

 Transfer vanilla Minecraft: PE clients to another server.
-Works with Minecraft: PE 0.11.0 alpha build 6 or higher.
+Works with Minecraft: PE 1.0.3 alpha or higher.

      FastTransfer plugin for PocketMine-MP
      Copyright (C) 2015 Shoghi Cervantes <https://github.com/shoghicp/FastTransfer>